thedynamiclinker/ld/business/Business Plan - Long Term.md

+This is a less conventional addition to the business plan in [[Business Plan]].

+In this page, we will outline our longer term goals for the business, both in our intentions for the physical locations, and for the technology wing that we intend to direct resources toward once the first physical locations are established.

+The unifying theme of all parts of our business is the goal of tacking the problems of loneliness and social isolation that are so prevalent in modern life, and doing so in a way that is not currently offered by any existing business.

+---

+## Long Term Business Plan

 We plan to develop the business in stages, each of which must be profitable.

-We begin with a familiar business model: a standard bar and restaurant.
+We begin with a familiar business model: a small shop offering coffee, food, wine & beer.

-We then iteratively modify this business model in minor ways, each designed to expand the loyalty and devotion of its regulars, and the geographic scope of the business.
+We will then iteratively modify this business model in minor ways, each designed to expand the geographic scope of the business, and the loyalty and devotion of its regulars.

 We eventually arrive at a technology company that aims to steal a majority of market share from all existing dating apps, career apps, and social networks.

-We aim to reach this point without taking any risks that have a significant chance of "going to zero."
-In other words we intend to deliver profits early, on a relatively small investment, and to "fail like an escalator" at each stage as we iteratively modify the business model.
+We aim to reach this point without taking any risks that have a significant chance of allowing investments to "go to zero."
+In other words, we intend to deliver profits early, on a relatively small investment, and to "fail like an escalator" at each stage as we iteratively modify the business model.

-An initial draft of the business plan is as follows.
+An initial draft of the long term plan is as follows.

 ## Stage 0: Prehistory